tapeinosyne/hyphenation/README.md

 - `"nfkc"`, for compatibility composition;
 - `"nfkd"`, for compatibility decomposition.

-It is recommended to build `hyphenation` in release mode if normalization is enabled, since the bundled hyphenation patterns will need to be reprocessed into dictionaries.
+You may prefer to build `hyphenation` in release mode if normalization is enabled, since the bundled hyphenation patterns will need to be reprocessed into dictionaries.

 ## License